 Considering a trip to the majestic United Arab Emirates?
 Dubai is the jewel of the UAE, an ultra-modern city that combines new-age skyscrapers with ancient tradition.
 Only recently discovered by tourists, holidaymakers are now flocking to this city of extremes to visit the tallest buildings, the largest shopping malls and the most luxurious hotels on earth.
 Take a peek at our top 10 reasons to holiday in Dubai!

-Don’t expect to return from a holiday in Dubai empty-handed; the city is packed with shopping opportunities ranging from high-end malls to street markets.
+Don’t expect to return from a holidays in Dubai empty-handed; the city is packed with shopping opportunities ranging from high-end malls to street markets.
 The most impressive shopping centres are Dubai Mall, boasting over 1200 stores, an ice rink and an aquarium, and Mall of the Emirates which features a cinema and a ski slope.
 These complexes are so huge you could easily spend a whole day in them, but don’t forget to check out the ‘souqs’, traditional Middle Eastern markets where you can buy spices, jewellery and textiles.
 Bargain prices await those willing to haggle!

 The Burj Khalifa is the world’s tallest building, a wonder of modern architecture that is fast becoming a symbol of Dubai.
 The building is surrounded by a scenic park featuring fountains, gardens and tree-lined walkways, and two observation decks are open to the public on levels 124 and 148 which provide stunning panoramic views of the city.
 At 1,821ft the 148th floor deck is the highest in the world, and the records continue at the world’s highest restaurant on level 122.